GuacamoleEnjoyer/UNBALATROABLE/README.md

 - Bar or Measure for Drunkard (Venus)
 - NOSTALGIA.
 BITTERS.
 DEMERARA. for hanging chad (Venus, HeroOfYore) C
 - Harm Tower for Castle C
-- Demon child for ... something?
-(Venus) (madness is going to be used for something else)
+- Demon child jumprope for superposition (ErmyWurm) (madness is going to be used for something else)
 - blue soda boy for diet cola C
 - nothing beat for invisible joker C A(?)
 - bitcrunched quaver for wee joker C  R